SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 **Figure legends**

 **Figure 1.
-Antibiotic perturbation drives changes in microbial community structure and final tumor burden.** The AOM-DSS model was applied to C57BL/6 mice reared under standard pathogen free (SPF) conditions with different antibiotic perturbations; Black arrows indicate fecal samples that used for our analysis (A).
+Antibiotic perturbation drives changes in microbial community structure and final tumor burden.** The AOM-DSS model was administered to C57BL/6 mice reared under standard pathogen free (SPF) conditions with different antibiotic perturbations; Black arrows indicate fecal samples that used for our analysis (A).
 The mice were treated with all possible combinations of